flame Compare Deals and save hundreds of pounds Sim Only Deals Phone Deals

 The data limits while roaming have been covered above – and give EE the edge, but what about where you can roam for free in the first place?

-However, customers on an Essentials Plus or All Rounder plan taken out after August 29th, 2024, will be able to roam in those destinations at no extra cost, and customers on a Full Works plan taken out after that date will additionally be able to use their allowances in the US, Canada, Mexico, Australia, and New Zealand (for 52 destinations in total) for no daily charge.
+However, customers on an Essentials Plus or All Rounder plan will be able to roam in those destinations at no extra cost, and customers on a Full Works plan will additionally be able to use their allowances in 38 global destinations (for 85 destinations in total) for no daily charge.

-Vodafone similarly will charge £2.42 per day to roam in Europe (with the lower prices being available if you buy an eight-day or 15-day roaming pass).
-However, those on ‘Xtra Euro Roam’ and ‘Xtra Global Roam’ plans won’t have to pay, and those on the latter plan type extend the included roaming locations from 51 European destinations to 83 global ones.
+Vodafone similarly will charge £2.75 per day to roam in Europe (with the lower prices being available if you buy an eight-day or 15-day roaming pass).
+However, those on ‘Plus’ and ‘Premier’ plans won’t have to pay, and those on the latter plan type extend the included roaming locations from 52 European destinations to 84 global ones.

 As for Three, this network charges for roaming on its standard plans.
-The cost is £2 per day to use your allowances in Europe, and £5 per day for select locations outside Europe – with 71 destinations included in this scheme in all.
-Then there’s a £7 daily charge in an additional 92 locations.
+In most cases the cost if you joined or upgraded on or after 18 December 2025 is £2.75 per day to use your allowances in Europe, and £8 per day for select locations outside Europe – with 163 destinations included in this scheme in all.
+Costs are slightly lower if you joined or upgraded prior to then.

-O2 meanwhile is the only one of the big four networks to offer inclusive roaming as standard, with 48 locations included, while select plans bump that up to 75.
+O2 meanwhile is the only one of the big four networks to offer inclusive roaming as standard, with 48 locations included, while select plans bump that up to either 75 or 123.

 Note that the details above refer to new and upgrading customers – in some cases existing customers of these networks will still have access to free roaming until their next upgrade.